matb33/meteor-userauth/README.md

 The "users" and "notes" collections are created here.

 Also defined here are the near-raw CRUD (minus the R) operations on said collections.
 By near-raw, I mean they don't do any fancy authorization checks.
-And again by near-raw, they also do some basic sanity checks, such as in the update functions (`if (properties.name) set.name = properties.name;`).
+And again by near-raw, they also do some basic sanity checks, such as in the update functions (`if (properties.name !== undefined) set.name = properties.name;`).

 #### `server/rpc-endpoints.js`